golanlevin/60-212/2026/assignments/assignment_4_puppet.md

 [![boxsquad.png](img/4/boxsquad.png)](https://spacetypegenerator.com/boxsquad)

-(*10%, 20 minutes*) In order to keep you on track, this simple technical exercise is due this Wednesday, September 16.
+(*10%, 20 minutes*) In order to keep you on track, this simple technical exercise is due before the end of this week (~Friday 9/18).

 **Inverse kinematics** (IK) is a technique for figuring out how a chain of connected joints should bend in order to place its endpoint at a desired location.
 Instead of specifying the angle of every shoulder, elbow, or knee yourself, you specify where you want a hand, foot, or robotic gripper to go, and IK computes the joint angles needed to get it there.
 For example, here's an [IK demo for a 6DOF robot arm](https://www.grippy.app/).